Thyme Honey Baked Ham Recipe

 Ham is also one of the few roasts that is (relatively) inexpensive.
 Compared to lamb, which is very pricey, and large beef roasts or tenderloin, pork roasts are more affordable for feeding large families.

 While I love this brown sugar glaze for ham, I also want something different from time to time.
-Sweet pairs well with ham, so I don’t tend to stray too far.
-This Thyme Honey Glazed Ham was just perfect!
+Sweet pairs well with ham since it is salty, so I don’t tend to stray too far.

 Thyme Honey Glaze is a spinoff of the traditional brown sugar ham glaze, but with all the honey and none of the brown sugar.
 It is much lighter, like a light syrup, instead of a thick sauce.